 In fact, a face mist provides an extra dose of glowy hydration with zero cakiness.
 (And if you did apply powder, it helps sop up any excess.)
 Hold the bottle several inches away from your face, and gently press and pat the product into your skin.

-This post was originally published on November 2, 2015.
+This post was originally published on at an earlier date and has since been updated.